Y0Coss/docs-fork/pages/hosted_private_cloud/hosted_private_cloud_powered_by_vmware/vmware_update_esxi_vlcm/guide.en-gb.md

 ---
 title: Updating hosts using vSphere Lifecycle Management (vLCM)
-excerpt: Learn how to update your ESXi hosts via vSphere Lifecycle Management—quickly and securely.
+excerpt: Learn how to update your ESXi hosts via vSphere Lifecycle Management quickly and securely.
 updated: 2025-04-16
 ---

 ## Objective

-This guide explains how to update your ESXi hosts using vSphere Lifecycle Management (vLCM), directly from the vSphere interface.

-vLCM helps you detect required updates and keep your hosts up to date quickly and securely by applying a complete image.
+This guide explains how to update your ESXi hosts using vSphere Lifecycle Management (vLCM), directly from the vSphere interface. vLCM helps you detect required updates and keep your hosts up to date quickly and securely by applying a complete image.

 Unlike VMware Update Manager, vLCM provides a full lifecycle approach by including software updates, drivers, firmware, and hardware components.
 This gives you a centralised view of your hosts’ status and helps you make informed decisions to maintain performance and security.

 ## Requirements